 6. ______’s<insert name of complaining witness> fear was reasonable under the circumstances.

 So, there must be a threat that is specifically to kill or cause great bodily injury to someone, intent that it be understood as a threat, be clear enough to be serious, be immediate, and must cause the person threatened to be in reasonable sustained fear.

 Being accused of criminal threats is a serious situation and individuals who have been accused could face jail time and/or fines.

 Defending a California Penal Code 422 Accusation:

-Attorneys will use a number of defenses for a criminal threats case, depending upon the unique situation of the case and the circumstances surrounding it.
-Some of the most common defenses for this charge are:
+Our Orange County Criminal Defense Attorney will use a number of defenses for a criminal threats case, depending upon the unique situation of the case and the circumstances surrounding it.
+Some of the most common defenses for this charge are as follows:

-If the accused individual made an ambiguous statement toward the alleged victim, or a statement that was not made in a serious way, it should not be considered a criminal act.
+If the accused individual made an ambiguous statement toward the alleged victim or a statement that was not made in a serious way, it is not considered a criminal act.
 This is also true if the statement was vague and did not actually threaten the alleged victim with death.
 For instance, if tempers flared at an office and the accused, in the heat of the moment, said, “You better watch your back,” it may not actually be considered a criminal threat.
 This kind of threat would also be considered ‘not imminent.’